agbulutonur/GLSLInclude/README.md

 # GLSLInclude
 A simple Python script to support `#include` keyword on GLSL shaders

-Just write your shader file with `#include` statements and run this script.
-It will swap the include statements with respective modules.
+Just write your shader file with `#include` statement(s) and name of the module next to it.
+Then run this script.
+It will swap the `#include` statements with respective modules.

 Module Shader File: **fog.glsl**
 ```